parasnaren/Automated-Remote-Proccessing-Scanning-and-OCR-module/README.md

 ### Android App

-#### The app scans multiple frames in real time and relays them from the smartphone camera to a port on the network.
+- The app scans multiple frames in real time and relays them from the smartphone camera to a port on the network.
-#### The frames are sent as a HTTP stream to the server
+- The frames are sent as a HTTP stream to the server

-### Implementation of input :

-Build an Android app that works as a scanner, by using the smartphone's camera.
-The app would act as an IP Camera that would establish a socket connection over the network.
-This port would be opened on the Web App running OpenCV to read the frames from the feed.
-Inverse Binary Thresholding followed by dilation to get image boundaries.
+### Identification of the RC card from its background:

+- Thresholding: Simple Thresholding is implemented on a grayscale image over a particular threshold value
+- Dilation: The boundaries are enhanced using dilation.
+It is useful in joining broken parts of an object
+- Contouring: The required image is obtained based on its boundary points based on the contour constraints
-Contouring of the boundaries to obtain the optimal frame.
+- Overlay: The image obtained is superimposed on the original image to obtain the precise boundaries

+### Process images to pick the optimal:

+- A single channel of an image (grayscale) and convolve it with a 3 x 3 kernel.
+The variance of the kernel is found
+- If an image contains high variance then there is a wide spread of responses, and therefore, an in-focus image.
+But if there is very low variance, then there is a tiny spread of responses, indicating there are very little edges in the image.
+As we know, the more an image is blurred, the less edges there are.
+- The variance of all the images are found and the image with the max value of variance ( ie., least blurry) is picked.

+### Extract the text features using TESSERACT:

+Tesseract is used to extract characters from the picked image.

+### Regex

+Regular expressions are implemented to uniquely identify every value for a given key-value pair, since the RC cards of the various states in India have different syntaxes for their keys.

 # Files